-Since the very beginning of modern mobile development, one of its most important goals was to provide end user with flawless and smooth way of navigating between sets of data presented on screen.
+Since the very beginning of modern mobile development, one of its most important goals was to provide end-user with a flawless and smooth way of navigating between sets of data presented on screen.
 Apple’s iOS quickly became the gold standard in terms of smoothness and UX.
-Android platform had some teething troubles, however tremendous progress has been made there to evolve from somewhat constrained activity-based design to more scalable and flexible designs based on Fragments.
-Both platforms have SDKs with well documented APIs to make the troubled developer’s life easier.
-In the the end, all parties - end users, developers and customers - should have smiles on their faces.
+The android platform had some teething troubles, however tremendous progress has been made thereto evolve from somewhat constrained activity-based design to more scalable and flexible designs based on Fragments.
+Both platforms have SDKs with well-documented APIs to make the troubled developer’s life easier.
+In the end, all parties - end users, developers and customers - should have smiles on their faces.

 But were the same design principles followed by the authors of Facebook’s React Native framework?
 Can it impact the way your project will be developed?
 Let’s see!

 One of the flaws of React Native is the lack of an integrated approach to navigation.
 The framework itself is currently in version

 0.56 .
 Despite its early version, it has been used in production environments for a long time.
 One could expect it to offer a stable and reliable navigation solution “out-of-the-box”, unfortunately, it doesn’t seem to be the case.